cris-almodovar/expando-db/_posts/2016-01-04-api-overview.md

   ![Get Metadata](img/get-metadata.png)
 - To search a collection, use the `GET /db/{collection}` endpoints.
   ![Search Content](img/search-content.png)
 - To insert new JSON content, use the `POST /db/{collection}` endpoint.
+ExpandoDB auto-creates the target Content Collection if it doesn't exist.
   ![Insert Content](img/insert-content.png)
 - To update existing JSON content, use the `PUT /db/{collection}/{id}` and `PATCH /db/{collection}/{id}` endpoints.
   ![Update Content](img/update-content.png)